Parable of the Great Banquet: Interpretation

 Other commentators focus on the role of clothing (or, in this case, the lack of appropriate clothing) in the New Testament (see Biblical clothing).
 Bernard Brandon Scott notes that the parable immediately follows the parable of the Wicked Husbandmen in Matthew, and that the harsh treatment of the man without wedding clothes is related to the harsh treatment of the bad tenants in that parable: people hired or invited by the king (God) who do not perform their duties.

 In the Gospel of Thomas, the parable "becomes an exhortation against the affairs of business and a life of gain", reflecting Gnosticism's prizing of ascetic lifestyles.

 The theme of a divine invitation, human rejection, and ultimate judgment also appears in the Quran, notably in Surah Al-Haqqah (69:26–37).
 This passage vividly describes the fate of those who deny truth and fail to fulfill their moral duties.
 It includes the command, "Take him, and shackle him, then burn him in the Blaze" (69:30–31), which parallels the harsh judgment in the Biblical parable where the king orders, "Bind him hand and foot, take him away, and throw him into the outer darkness."
 Both texts underscore the significance of responding to divine guidance and the moral preparedness required for ultimate acceptance.

 In Islam, there is a parable also given about a feast in which a person is sent to invite others to a feast.

 Historicity

-The parable appears in three major works, suggesting it was possibly in the Q source, a hypothetical theorized document or source of sayings of Jesus from the oral tradition of early Christians that later gospel writers drew on.
+Many scholars increasingly favor the Farrer hypothesis in favor of Luke’s use of Matthew or vice versa.
 Matthew's version and the version in Luke and Thomas do not entirely line up; textual critics generally suspect it is more likely that it is Matthew's version that drifted from the original, as parts of it seem to be an explanation of the destruction of Jerusalem as divine punishment too closely.
 Matthew's version makes more sense for a church that has many more Gentiles in it than the one at the time of Jesus's death and additionally has knowledge of the outcome of the First Jewish–Roman War.